jrholliday/plwbbot-py/README.md

 website maintainers to find the template answers published here and clean it from their database.
 Therefore it's recommended that upon cloning this repo for usage, you replace the existing template answers with your own answers.
-All data is generated and pulled from `./answer_generator` and is easily modifiable.
+All data is generated and pulled from json files and is easily modifiable.
+Data in ./data/*.json is probably okay as-is (for now).
+Data in ./answer_generator/*.json should be modified and added to as much as possible.
 Just follow the style you see.

 # Contributing